 I am Senior Accredited and Registered through the British Association for Counselling and Psychotherapy (BACP) and work within their ethical code.
 Each year I formally reaccredit and register myself after demonstrating continual on-going training to keep pace with new professional developments.

-Over the past two decades I have spent around 15,000 hours working therapeutically with both individual clients and couples.
-I hold current Home Office Disclosure and Barring Service's Criminal Records Enhanced Disclosure (DBS) for safety working with vulnerable adults, adolescents or children.
+Over the past two decades I have spent around 16,000 hours working therapeutically with both individual clients and couples.
+I hold current Home Office Disclosure and Barring Service's Criminal Records Enhanced Disclosure (DBS) to provide safety working with vulnerable adults, adolescents or children.

 For your reassurance you will also find me on the nationally approved register for UK accredited independent therapists.